-Maintaining your health during Ramadan fasting
+Managing your health during Ramadan fasting

-However, anyone with a chronic health condition who chooses to fast — especially if you have complications or take medication to manage it — should take time to plan and prepare in order to avoid experiencing problems or worsening of your condition.
-Because fasting is not intended to cause harm, it's important to consider consulting your health care providers before Ramadan — or any time you plan to fast — to plan how best to maintain good health or determine whether fasting is safe for you.
-Some questions to ask include:
+Anyone with a chronic health condition who chooses to fast — especially if you have complications or take medications to manage it — should take time to plan and prepare in order to avoid experiencing problems or worsening your condition.
+Because fasting is not intended to cause harm, it's important to consider consulting your health care clinician before Ramadan — or any time you plan to fast — to plan how best to maintain good health or determine whether fasting is safe for you.

 - Is fasting safe based on my health conditions?